 - hearts cut out of paper, each with the statement of a practical way to follow Jesus during Advent

 - simple costumes for prayer leaders—Jeremiah, Ruth, and John the Baptist

-- the hymnal or CDs Rise Up and Sing, Third Edition, for the song “Jesus, Come to Us,” and for the song “Walk in Love,” or the recordings of similar songs.
+- the hymnal or CDs Rise Up and Sing, Third Edition, for the song “Walk in Love,” or the recordings of similar songs.
 (Hymnal and CDs are available from Oregon Catholic Press)

 Allow students or adults who will play the parts of Jeremiah, Ruth, and John the Baptist time to read and prepare their scripts.
 Scripts do not need to be memorized.
 If they are comfortable doing so, the “actors” can just ad lib their parts based on the central ideas of the scripts.
 If possible, have words of the songs written on large sheets of newsprint displayed where all can see them.
 Darken the room except for a light that will shine on the biblical character speaking.

 Jeremiah: (Enters, looking up and talking to God) Oh, no!
 I can’t be a prophet.
 I don’t know how to speak in front of groups.
 And I’m too young.

 (Looks at the audience) Hi!
 I’m Jeremiah.
 You would never believe what God has called me to do.
 He told me that I should not say that I’m too young.
 I should go before the people and tell them everything that he commanded me to say.
 He said not to be afraid because he would be there to protect me.

 Just think of that—a kid like me, being called to be a prophet.
 If you were told to go out and tell people they shouldn’t gossip and spend so much time in the tavern, wouldn’t you be afraid to do that?